 Secrets stored in public

-will be exposed to the client.
+be exposed to the client.